59A-4.103: Licensure, Administration and Fiscal Management

 shall be documented and must shall be for a limited, specified period of time.

-(7) Upon approval by the Agency, a nursing home licensee may allow a licensed nurse that performs both licensed nurse and certified nursing assistant duties during the same shift to divide the hours of patient care provided between the licensed nurse and certified nursing assistant staffing ratio requirements consistent with services provided as referenced.
-Approval to utilize licensed nurses to perform certified nursing assistant duties must be requested in writing.
-This request can be done upon license renewal on AHCA Form #3110-6001, December 2008, “Health Care Licensing Application – Nursing Homes,” incorporated by reference in paragraph 59A-4.103(1)(a), F.A.C., or by letter from the facility’s administrator.
+(7) A nursing home licensee may allow a licensed nurse that performs both licensed nurse and certified nursing assistant duties during the same shift to divide the hours of patient care provided between the licensed nurse and certified nursing assistant staffing ratio requirements consistent with services provided.
+Approval to utilize licensed nurses to perform certified nursing assistant duties must be requested upon license renewal as provided in section 10 of AHCA Form #3110-6001, March 2007, “Health Care Licensing Application – Nursing Homes”.
 The licensee must document daily the time the licensed nurse performed personal care services to comply with minimum staffing requirements.

 59A-4.109 Resident Assessment and Care Plan.